ryanmcafee/flavorize/docs/providers/DigitalOcean.md

 // Set to who will be the operator (Ie..Department, Role, Individual)
 operator="DevOps"

+// Below are valid options you can specify to configure helm charts that will be installed.

 // Valid options are: cloudflare, none
 certmanager_provider="none"
+certmanager_helm_chart_version="0.15.0"
 // Your email to send ssl cert renewal notifications to
 certmanager_email=""

 // The certmanager solver to use.
 See https://cert-manager.io/docs/configuration/acme/
 // Valid Options: "HTTP01", "DNS01"
 certmanager_solver="HTTP01"

+// Ingress controller configuration
+ingress_provider="nginx"
+ingress_name="ingress-nginx"
+ingress_helm_chart_version="2.1.0"

 // Valid options are: cloudflare, none
 externaldns_provider="none"

-// Valid options are: nginx, none
-ingress_provider="nginx"

-// Name of your ingress controller
-ingress_name="ingress-nginx"

-// Helm chart versions
-certmanager_helm_chart_version="0.15.0"
 externaldns_helm_chart_version="2.22.1"
-ingress_helm_chart_version="2.1.0"

 // Domains that you wish to issue certs and create external dns records for
-dns_domains=""
+external_dns_domains=""

-// Your cloudflare legacy api key
+// Your cloudflare api token
-dns_api_key=""

-// Your cloudflare account email address
-dns_api_email=""
+externaldns_api_token=""

 // Controls the installing of the rook operator via helm
 rook_enabled="false"
 rook_helm_chart_version="v1.3.3"